yashSrijan/nexmo-developer/_tutorials/mobile-app-invites.md

 ![Mobile app button example](/assets/images/app_store_play_badges.png)

 These buttons make it easy for anyone to navigate to the correct store for their mobile device.
-However, this flow quickly falls part if the user is not mobile.
+However, this flow quickly falls apart if the user is not mobile.
 What happens when your user is using a desktop computer?
-Using **Mobile app promotion** you quickly convert a browsing user into an active customer by sending them a link to your app Website in an SMS message.
+By using **Mobile app promotion**, you can quickly convert a browsing user into an active customer by sending them a link to your app via SMS.

 ## In this tutorial